Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 Mike Huseby

-We're not going to break those -- we're not going to break those numbers out today.
+We're not going to break those numbers out today.
 I mean at the end of this fiscal year, we may provide some context on the growth potential.
 I think what's really exciting about it is the margin expansion.
 And we have to be a little careful about disclosing those numbers given how new the product is.

-We want to make from a competitive perspective and also just I think that inclusive access as a -- as an offering and a concept incorporates both First Day and First Day Complete.
+We want to make from a competitive perspective and also just I think that inclusive access as an offering and a concept incorporates both First Day and First Day Complete.
 And until we scale First Day Complete which we expect to do based on the pipeline discussion we heard in a much more substantial way in the fall of next year, I don't think we can look towards breaking those numbers out.
 I don't think it benefits us right now to do that other than in the context of like Jon's metrics around enrollment for example.

 The enrollments that we talked about Sam Houston State and the size of that relative to other First Day Complete clients.
-We're pushing for First Day Complete metrics that really revolve around the -- of enrollment increase and margin contribution.
-So I think that yes we'll start to see those numbers highlighted that it will probably be -- probably won't be done on a -- done this year.
+We're pushing for First Day Complete metrics that really revolve around – the remoteness of enrollment increase and margin contribution.
+So I think that yes we'll start to see those numbers highlighted that it will probably be -- probably won't be done this year.
 I just don't think it makes sense to do that yet.

 Unidentified Analyst